 Human rights and gender-related barriers to health have long impeded effective national responses to HIV and TB epidemics.
 In 2017, the Global Fund to Fight AIDS, Tuberculosis and Malaria began a program scaling up human rights interventions in twenty countries with support to: reduce stigma and discrimination; train health care providers on human rights and medical ethics; sensitize lawmakers and law enforcement agents; promote legal literacy and legal services; and monitor and reform relevant laws, regulations and policies.

 At the mid-point of this five-year initiative, the Global Health and Human Rights Lab is conducting an assessment of progress and challenges in each of the 20 countries participating in the initiative.

 The Global Health and Human Rights Lab is partnering with Human Rights Watch to provide technical review of its research related to health and the environment.

-In the 2019-2020 academic year, the Lab is also working in collaboration between Human Rights Watch and the Institut d'Études Politiques de Paris (SciencesPo) on a research and advocacy project related to environmental health and human rights issues arising from coal-fired power plants operating in Eastern Europe.
+The Lab also worked in collaboration between Human Rights Watch and the Institut d'Études Politiques de Paris (SciencesPo) on a research and advocacy project related to environmental health and human rights issues arising from coal-fired power plants operating in Eastern Europe.